hientptran/WS22-Notes/Operating systems/Process and threads/Process and threads.md

 - ![[../../_assets/critical region.png | 300]]
 ### Solution to race conditions
 4 conditions:
-1. An
-2. y two processes cannot be simultaneously inside their critical regions
+1. Any two processes cannot be simultaneously inside their critical regions
-3. No assumptions may be made about speed or the number of CPUs
+2. No assumptions may be made about speed or the number of CPUs
-4. Any process running outside its critical region cannot block other processes
+3. Any process running outside its critical region cannot block other processes
-5. Any process should not have to wait forever to enter its critical region
+4. Any process should not have to wait forever to enter its critical region
 #### Busy waiting
 - **Definition:** Continously testing a variable until some value appears is called busy waiting.
 It should usually be avoided, since it wastes CPU time
 	The repeated execution of a loop of code while waiting for an event to occur is called busy-waiting.
 The CPU is not engaged in any real productive activity during this period, and the process does not progress toward completion.